-- Benefits of strategic resource planning
+- Benefits and risks of capacity planning in project management

 - 4 steps to successful capacity planning in project management

-Strategic resource planning can yield multiple benefits.
+Capacity planning can yield multiple benefits.
 With capacity planning, you:

 - Make sure you reserve the most resources for the most important projects – rather than for unimportant ones